rabbitmq/rabbitmq-website/client-libraries/amqp-client-libraries.md

 It is also possible to define the target on a per-message basis.
 The publisher must be defined without any target and each message define its target in the `to` field of the properties section.
-Libraries provide helpers in the message creation API to define the message target, without having to deal with the  [address format](/docs/next/amqp#address-v2).
+Libraries provide helpers in the message creation API to define the message target, which avoids dealing with the  [address format](/docs/next/amqp#address-v2).

 The following snippet shows how to create a publisher without a target and define messages with different target types: